 Growing global demand for bio-fuels is increasing demand for sugar cane production and placing upward pressure on prices.
-With some overseas sugar cane producers diverting production to ethanol rather than sugar production, this can reduce international supply and, as a result, increase demand for Australian sugar.
+With some overseas sugar cane producers focusing on to ethanol production rather than sugar, this may reduce international supply and, as a result, increase demand for Australian sugar.

 The manufacturing industry includes heavy fabrication and mining-related maintenance, supporting the industry through all stages of the mining process from exploration to mine site rehabilitation.

 The region boasts 20 training firms that can deliver high growth services like mining safety and risk management for manufacturing companies.
 Another feature of the region is Paget Industrial Estate, which is home to a range of engineering companies, many of which export services and equipment to countries including China, New Caledonia, Papua New Guinea and Ghana.4